 What About Now?

 So, what’s happening here?
-The longer term bonds still look normal but the short term bond yields look like a mess and it means that, for certain terms, the investors are willing to pay more to get less.
-You can get 2.49% return on 1 month bonds but you can only get 2.44% return on 10 year bonds!
+The longer term bonds still look normal, but the short term bond yields look like a mess.
+In other words, it means that, for certain terms, the investors are willing to pay more to get less.
+You can get 2.49% return on 1 month bonds, but you can only get 2.44% return on 10 year bonds!

 Every segment of the yield curve can be affected by supply and demand so, if more people suddenly decide to buy bonds with a specific term, the yield on that term will decrease.
 An increase in demand also increases the current price, which automatically decreases the future yield for any bond with the same term.

 OK, but what does this have to do with the recession?
 The problem is, the interest rates do not go down when everything is great.
-Lowered interest rates are a classic response to economic shocks so the market thinks that we’re going to experience something really bad really soon.
+Lowered interest rates are a classic response to economic shocks, so the market thinks that we’re going to experience something horrible really soon.
 Can we rely on this assumption?
-Not completely, there is nothing “for sure” in the economy but an inverted yield curve has predicted most of the recessions in the past decades so it’s a very strong indicator.
+Not completely, there is nothing “for sure” in the economy, but an inverted yield curve has predicted most of the recessions in the past decades, so it’s a very strong indicator.

 What Can We Do About It?

-It’s extremely hard to predict future recessions and I doubt that anyone can do that but we do have some indicators such as the yield curve that have done a good job at predicting the past recessions.
-Of course, past predictions do not guarantee that it’s going to be the same in the future but as we found out, the yield curves are not a bunch of magic numbers - it’s a good indicator of market sentiment and if investors are preparing for the worst, maybe everyone else should at least make sure that the next recession will not catch them by surprise.
+It’s extremely hard to predict future recessions, and I doubt that anyone can do that.
+All we have is a bunch of indicators such as the yield curve that have done a good job at predicting the past recessions.
+Of course, past events do not guarantee that it’s going to be the same in the future but as we found out, the yield curves are not a bunch of magic numbers - it’s a good indicator of market sentiment and if investors are preparing for the worst, maybe everyone else should at least make sure that the next recession will not catch them by surprise.